 - Jamal is tall and athletic, with knee and hip tightness after sports and long days.

-As far as real-world testing is concerned, these bodies give us a wide range of loads and sleeping habits.
-We then layer Dr. Walker’s clinical view on top.
+In real-world testing, this mix gives us a wide range of loads and sleep habits.
+We then add Dr. Walker’s clinical view on top.

 Dr. Walker’s Clinical and Ergonomic Oversight